Cover Letters & References

 Leaders (coaches, ministers, mentors) who can attest to your character and personal motivation

-You should inform references prior to sharing their contact information with recruiters.
-If you inform your references of your goals and current accomplishments (and share a copy of your current resume with them, for example), they are better positioned to help you.
-If, on the other hand, they receive a call about you and are caught off guard, it will be obvious you didn't prepare them.
+4. Inform references prior to sharing their contact information.
+If you inform your references of your goals and current accomplishments--by catching up with them and giving them a copy of your current resume, for example--they are better positioned to help you.
+If they receive a call about you and are caught off guard, it will be obvious you didn't prepare them which won't do you any favors.

-It's also a courtesy to follow-up with references and let them know whether you got the job.
-You build strong networks when you stay in touch with your former employers, teachers, mentors, and business professionals.
+5. Follow up.
+Let your references know if you got the job!
+Say 'thank you.'
+You build strong networks when you stay in touch with your former employers, teachers, mentors, and business associates.

 Additional job search skills Content